g-dolphin/WorldCarbonPricingDatabase/README.md

 ## Repository files

-The repository is organised around three main folders:
+The repository is organised around three main directories:
-1. `_data`, which contains the `.csv` files constituting the dataset.
+1. `_dataset`, which contains the `.csv` files constituting the dataset.
+Wihtin that directory, the actual data files can be found under the `data` directory and files with references to the data source under the `sources` directory.
+The full details of cited references are available in separate files in the [references](https://github.com/g-dolphin/WorldCarbonPricingDatabase/tree/master/_dataset/sources/references) directory.
-2. `_sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
-These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references).
+2. `_raw`, which contains the files recording or coding the pricing mechanisms' design features.
-3. `_code`, which contains short Python scripts for basic manipulation of the original files.
+3. `_code`, which contains scripts for the compilation of the dataset as well as short Python scripts for basic manipulation of the dataset files.

 ## Citation